pyw0w/k2-port/README.md

 ## License

-This mod is licensed under the GNU Lesser General Public License v3.0 or later (LGPL-3.0-or-later).
+This mod is licensed under the GNU Lesser General Public License v3.0.

 See the LICENSE file for the full license text.